Although we are always happy to carry out repairs for you, there are a few things that you can easily do yourself

 CLEANING GRUBBY CLOTHES

-Sometimes putting your Action Man clothes in the washing machine doesn’t always have the desired effect, not all marks and stains will wash out easily, whites can turn pink, and clothes can fade and shrink depending on the temperature of the wash.
+Sometimes washing the clothes doesn’t always have the desired effect, not all marks and stains will wash out easily, whites can turn pink, and clothes can fade and shrink depending on the temperature of the wash.

-I use a mix of two scoops of “Tesco Oxy Power Stain Remover Whites” and a quarter cup of “thick bleach citrus” in a litre of warm water to clean our toys clothing.
+To remove stains I use a mix of two scoops of “Tesco Oxy Power Stain Remover Whites” and a quarter cup of “thick bleach citrus” in a litre of warm water to clean our toys clothing.

 Two hours will clean most items (especially colour runs), you have to give it a stir every forty minutes to make sure they are clean.
 Once they are clean rinse them out in warm water then hang to dry.